Small Claims Court Jurisdiction

 A variety of cases are handled in small claims court.
 From a security deposit on a rental to a motor vehicle accident.
 The only types of cases that are prohibited are an assignment of a claim (whereby you transfer your interest in a case for someone else to collect), a divorce, or a case filed by a collection agency or agents.

-Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
+Small claims court trials are very informal compared to a regular civil trial.
 In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
-Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-It will likely be pretty quick.
-A jury trial will likely last longer, probably a few hours.
+Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
+Trials generally are pretty short (15-20 minutes).
+If a jury trial is required, the trial could last a few hours.

 Armstrong County Court Locations